The best things to do in Adelaide shown here will hopefully convince you that Adelaide is a great place to spend a few days.

-Once you reach the end of Rundle Mall cross the road and make your way to Hindley street.
-The first narrow side street on the left (13 Gilbert Place) will lead you to Adelaide’s famous pancake eatery known as The Original Pancake Kitchen.
+The first narrow side street on the left side of the Hindley street (13 Gilbert Place) will take you to Adelaide’s famous pancake eatery known as The Original Pancake Kitchen.

 Eating a yummy pancake with maple syrup at The Original Pancake Kitchen is an absolute must in Adelaide.
 You will never eat a better pancake in your life, I promise you!

 Pancake order recommendation: Short stack (two pancakes) with cream or ice-cream covered in plenty of maple syrup.